 5. Do I need to be baptized again?

 If you haven’t been baptized by immersion since you decided to follow Jesus, we want to help you take your next step of being baptized.
 Once you’ve taken that step, there’s no need to be baptized again.

 Is baptism your next step?

 Are you interested in being baptized?
-Please fill out the form below and someone from our offices will contact you shortly.
+Please fill out the form below and someone will contact you.